-With the SSI – Navigation course you learn the fundamentals of underwater orientation.
+With the IANTD – Navigation course you learn the fundamentals of underwater orientation.
 Using a compass combined with conditions and environmental observations you will learn to orientate yourself and better navigate.

 When we know where we going and where we are coming from it increase confidence and our comfort level.
 It also enables divers who take part in non-guided dives to maximize the efficiency of their dives and their plans.
 Nothing better than avoiding long swims and surfacing at the ladder of the boat or at the pier where the dive started.